hall-lab/cromulent/README.md

 Try typing `cromulent --help` on the command line and see what options are available.

+    $ cromulent --help
     Usage: cromulent [OPTIONS] COMMAND [ARGS]...

       A collection of cromwell helpers.

+      Configuration Set the "CROMULENT_CONFIG" environment variable to the HOCON (JES) config file used by cromwell.
+Please see README for more details.

     Options:
       --version   Show the version and exit.
       -h, --help  Show this message and exit.

     Commands:
       abort             abort workflow
       bq                Inspect billing via BigQuery
       estimate          estimate ideal workflow cost
       execution-status  get workflow execution status
       metadata          retrieve metadata for workflow-id
+      metadata-lite     retrieve abridge metadata for workflow-id (for large workflows)
-      outputs           metadata on inputs, outputs and status sku-list          retrieve sku pricing info from the Google Cloud API status            get workflow status
+      outputs           metadata on inputs, outputs and status sku-list          retrieve sku pricing info from the Google Cloud API sql               directly query the cromwell database
+      status            get workflow status
       wf                generate a workflow report